Turnus: Virgil's Aeneid

-Prior to Aeneas' arrival in Italy, Turnus was the primary potential suitor of Lavinia, the only daughter of Latinus, King of the Latin people.
-Upon Aeneas' arrival, however, Lavinia is promised to the Trojan prince.
+Prior to Aeneas' arrival in Italy, Turnus is the primary potential suitor of Lavinia, the only daughter of Latinus, King of the Latin people.
+Upon Aeneas' arrival, however, Latinus promises Lavinia to the Trojan prince instead.
 Juno, determined to prolong the suffering of the Trojans, prompts Turnus to demand a war with the new arrivals.
-King Latinus is greatly displeased with Turnus, but steps down and allows the war to commence.
+King Latinus is greatly displeased with Turnus, but steps aside and allows the war to commence.

-During the War between the Latins and the Trojans (along with several other Trojan allies, including King Evander's Arcadians), Turnus proves himself to be brave but hot-headed.
-In Book IX, he nearly takes the fortress of the Trojans after defeating many opponents, but soon gets into trouble and is only saved from death by Juno.
+During the war between the Latins and the Trojans (along with several other Trojan allies, including King Evander's Arcadians), Turnus proves himself to be brave but hot-headed.
+In Book IX, he nearly takes the fortress of the Trojans after defeating many opponents, but soon is outnumbered.
+Juno saves him from death.

-In Book X, Turnus slays the son of Evander, the young prince Pallas.
+In Book X, Turnus slays Evander's son Pallas.
 As he gloats over the killing, he takes as a spoil of war Pallas' sword belt and puts it on.
-Enraged, Aeneas seeks out the Rutulian King with full intent of killing him.
+Enraged, Aeneas seeks out Turnus with full intent of killing him.
 Virgil marks the death of Pallas by mentioning the inevitable downfall of Turnus.
-To prevent his death at the hands of Aeneas, Juno conjures a ghost apparition of Aeneas, luring Turnus onto a ship and to his safety.
-Turnus takes great offense at this action, questioning his worth and even contemplating suicide.
+To prevent his death at Aeneas's hands, Juno conjures a ghostly apparition of Aeneas, luring Turnus onto a ship and to a safety he did not choose himself.
+Turnus, in despair, questions his worth and even contemplates suicide.

-In Book XII, Aeneas and Turnus duel to the death; Aeneas gains the upper hand amidst a noticeably Iliad-esque chase sequence (Aeneas pursues Turnus ten times round, between the walls of Latium and the lines of men, much as in the duel between Achilles and Hector), wounding Turnus in the thigh.
-Turnus begs Aeneas either to spare him or give his body back to his people.
-Aeneas considers but upon seeing the belt of Pallas on Turnus, he is consumed by rage and finishes him off.
-The last line of the poem describes Turnus' unhappy passage into the Underworld.
+In Book XII, Aeneas and Turnus duel to the death.
+Turnus strikes Aeneas with his sword, but it breaks: in his haste to get to battle, Turnus had grabbed his charioteer's sword, which proved too brittle for Aeneas's Vulcan-forged armor.
+Aeneas throws his spear, but misses, and it sticks in a sacred olive tree.
+Aeneas, in an Iliad-esque chase sequence (Aeneas pursues Turnus as Achilles chased Hector), runs after Turnus until with divine help Turnus gets his sword back (by way of his sister Juturna, who, aided by Juno, had disguised herself as his charioteer) and Aeneas his spear (helped by Venus).
+Turnus tries to lift a rock to throw at Aeneas but finds his strength failing.
+Aeneas then throws his spear, wounding Turnus in the thigh.
+Turnus begs Aeneas either to spare him or to give his body back to his people.
+Aeneas considers; but upon seeing Pallas's belt on Turnus, he is consumed by rage and kills Turnus.
+The last line of the poem describes Turnus' unhappy passage to the underworld.

-Turnus' supporters include: his sister and minor river/ fountain deity, Juturna; Latinus's wife, Amata; the deposed king of the Etruscans, Mezentius; and Queen Camilla of the Volsci, allies in Turnus’ fight against Aeneas, the Trojans, and their allies.
+Turnus' supporters include: his sister and minor river/fountain deity, Juturna; Latinus's wife, Amata; the deposed king of the Etruscans, Mezentius; and Queen Camilla of the Volsci, allies in Turnus' fight against Aeneas, the Trojans, and their allies.